summer-solutions/orm/README.md

 ```

-Beauty about cached cached queries is that you don't need to care about updating
-cache when entity is changed.
-Results are cached and updated automatically.

 ## Lazy flush

-Sometimes you want to flush changes in database, but it's ok if data is flushed
+Sometimes you want to flush changes in database, but it's ok if data is flushed after some time.
-asynchronously.
-Just use LazyFlush and LazyReceiver:
+For example whne you want to save some logs in database.

 ```go
 package main